 An optometrist who focuses on myopia management, such as Dr. Peters, can provide ortho-k lenses.
-At The Myopia Control Center at Peters Family Eyecare, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
+At Peters Family Eyecare, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 We will also provide guidance on caring for and cleaning the lenses.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Peters at The Myopia Control Center at Peters Family Eyecare to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Peters at Peters Family Eyecare to schedule an eye exam today.

 Peters Family Eyecare serves patients from Bryan, Fort Wayne, Indiana , Toledo, Pioneer, and throughout Ohio.